GSA/search.digitalgov.gov/_posts/2019-04-08-site-launch-guide.md

 **What:** Once you’re ready to go live with your search site, you will need to modify the form code for the search box on your website.
 We provide simple pre-formatted code in the Admin Center, or you can include these same parameters in another style of search box.
 [Read more and see required parameters here](https://search.gov/manual/code.html).

+If you publish your website on [Federalist](https://federalist.18f.gov/){% external_link %} please read through our [additional instructions](https://search.gov/manual/searchgov-for-federalist.html) for enabling Search.gov on your website.

 Use our [Go-Live Check List](https://search.gov/blog/go-live.html) to give everything a final review, and  when you're ready, push your search box form code update to production on your servers.

 You’re now live with Search.gov!